typst/typst/tests/typ/structure/heading.typ

 \= No heading

 ---
-// While indented at least as much as the start, the heading continues.
+// Blocks can continue the heading.

-= This
+= [This
 is
-    indented.
+multiline.
+]

 = This
   is not.

-// Code blocks continue heading.
-= A {
-  "B"
-}

 ---
 // Test styling.